Learn to play with the Robert Malcolm Memorial Youth Pipe Bands

 Earn credits for Fine Arts toward BC Secondary School graduation requirements As well as participating in a world class pipe band environment on a weekly basis from September to July yearly, British Columbia students enrolled in our pipe band program are also eligible for credits for Fine Arts toward BC Secondary School graduation requirements.

 World Class Instructors

 RMM instructors are led by SFU Pipe Band Pipe Major Alan Bevan, Pipe Sergeant Jack Lee and Lead Drummer J. Reid Maxwell.
 Alan has won the World Championship with the band on several occasions and has performed as a featured soloist at the band's concerts at SEC Armadillo in Glasgow, Scotland, Massey Hall in Toronto, the Glasgow Royal Concert Hall, the Sydney Opera House, and both the Lincoln Center and Carnegie Hall in New York.

 Jack Lee, who is one of the most distinguished pipers in the world, has a lengthy list of accomplishments including the Gold Medals at Oban and Inverness, the Glenfiddich Championship (the world championship of solo piping) three times, plus an ever increasing list of awards and other achievements every year.

-J. Reid Maxwell has won nine World Pipe Band championships with three different bands, and has led two of the pipe band drum corps to six World Drum Corps Championship titles.
+J. Reid Maxwell has won nine World Pipe Band championships with three different bands, and has led two of the pipe band drum corps to seven World Drum Corps Championship titles.